mluukkai/webdevelopment-rails/week1.md

 > ## Excercise 11
 >
-> Make a temporary change to the <code>index</code> method of the brewery controller.
-In the following way
+> Temporarily, make the following change to the <code>index</code> method of the brewery controller:
 >
 > ```ruby
 >  def index